captn3m0/never-say-you-cant-survive/README.md

 <details><summary>Section V: How to Use Writerly Tricks to Gain Unstoppable Powers</summary><ol>
 <li>Find Your Voice and Make It LOUD</li>
+<li>A Strong Narrator Can Help You Weave a Spell of Protection</li>
 </ol></details>

 ## License